mikey-b/linear_pool_allocator/README.md

 void* allocate_linear()
 * **Forced Linear Mode**
 The monotonic index value is always available via the tail pointer.
 This means you can override the use of the pool allocation strategy and always perform a linear allocation.
 This can potentially increase fragmentation, but provide guarantees on the performance and guarantee linear memory is returned.

-## Use Case
-The primary designed use case is to be used allocating tree structures, where the majority of nodes are created at initial construction and transformations are performed on that structure.
-E.g. Reading in a file and constructing a tree from that data.
-This allocator leverages the speed of a linear allocator when the bulk of the nodes are created, and still allows the possibility of deallocations when manipulating the tree.

-This allocator is designed to be composed with other allocator compontents (Segreator, Bucketizer etc) that manage multiple allocators to enable expanding, condensing, and policies of allocations.

 ## Benchmark
 The benchmark is X speed up compared against my standard Pool Allocator.
 This is by no means a thorough benchmark - My Pool Allocator that I compare against might not be the fastest.